Outbound Sales Prospecting for Small B2B Teams: How to Find and Qualify the Right Prospects in 2026

 Who initiates Seller reaches out to buyer Buyer finds seller through content or search

-Cost structure Ongoing per-campaign cost (tools, data, time) Upfront content investment; lower marginal cost over time
+Cost structure Ongoing per-campaign cost (tools, data, time) Upfront content investment, then a lower marginal cost over time

 Best for Fast pipeline, named accounts, market testing Long sales cycles, brand building, thought leadership